Ph.D., Criminal Justice, Sam Houston State University, 2014

 Research and Teaching Interests: Technocrime, Critical Criminology, Popular Culture and Crime, Inequality and Criminal Justice, Crimes of the Powerful, Qualitative Methods.

 Dr. Kevin Steinmetz is a criminologist on faculty within the Department of Sociology, Anthropology and Social Work.
 He maintains multiple research interests but his primary area of study is technocrime and control.
-In addition, Dr. Steinmetz examines racial inequalities within the criminal justice system, particularly probation.
-His work has also centered on popular culture, crime, and crime control issues such as hip-hop artists' portrayals of criminal justice.
+In addition, Dr. Steinmetz examines racial inequalities within the criminal justice system as well as issues surrounding popular culture, crime, and crime control.
 His research has appeared in peer-reviewed journals such as The British Journal of Criminology, Theoretical Criminology,Deviant Behavior, Race & Justice, and Social Justice, to name a few.
-Be sure to check out his books, Hacked: A Radical Approach to Hacker Culture and Crime (NYU Press) and Technocrime and Criminological Theory (Routledge, co-edited with Matt R. Nobles), and the forthcoming third edition of Cybercrime & Society (Sage, co-authored with Majid Yar).
+Be sure to check out his books, Hacked: A Radical Approach to Hacker Culture and Crime (NYU Press), Technocrime and Criminological Theory (Routledge, co-edited with Matt R. Nobles), and the forthcoming third edition of Cybercrime & Society (Sage, co-authored with Majid Yar).